Dissertation

 Supervision and composition of the dissertation jury

-The dissertation is supervised by a LAFR or ROM programme promoter.
+The dissertation is supervised by a LAFR programme promoter.

 The student must submit his/her subject for approval to the promoter by the date specified in the faculty calendar.

-The dissertation jury is made up of two readers: the promoter and another reader appointed by the Master's jury.
+The dissertation jury is made up of two readers: the promoter and another reader appointed by the Master's jury (represented by the jury chair).

-• the correctness, quality and relevance of the written word.
+• the correctness, quality and relevance of the written presentation;

 • spelling

-• language (precision and appropriateness of terms, syntactic correctness);
+• language (precision and appropriateness of terms, syntactical correctness);

 • punctuation;